How Much Does a Destination Wedding Cost? 2026 Guide

 What Do Guests Pay to Attend a Destination Wedding?

-Guests pay for their own travel and accommodations — separately from the couple's costs.
+Guests pay for their own travel and accommodations — entirely separate from the couple's costs.
 This is the most important thing to communicate when sending invitations.

 Typical Guest Costs (per person)